rochacbruno/makectl/README.md

 ...
 ```

-Now you want to add some general use targets to reuse in your project, for example, everyone needs a target to clean up `.pyc` files in a Python project.
+Now you may want to add some general use targets to reuse in your project, for example, everyone needs a target to clean up `.pyc` files in a Python project.

 ```bash
 $ makectl add --template=python-clean